essentials/Essentials/README.markdown

 If you create pull requests, always make them for the master branch.

 The essentials bug tracker can be found at http://www.assembla.com/spaces/essentials/tickets

+If you want to build the new messages files, you require the gettext command line utils (xgettext, msgcat, msgmerge).

+For Linux / Mac install them using your package manager (e.g. MacPorts).
+For Windows download it from http://sourceforge.net/projects/gnuwin32/files/gettext/0.14.4/gettext-0.14.4.exe/download